-As of June 30, 2016, the only significant strategic non-financial equity participation of the Bank was Şişecam Group.
+As of December 31, 2016, the only significant strategic non-financial equity participation of the Bank was Sisecam (with its subsidiaries, the "Sisecam Group").

 Investments in the Şişecam Group are strategic in the sense that it has been a long-term investment of the Bank in a company with a strong market position in Turkey and neighboring areas.
 The following tables set forth certain information regarding Şişecam Group.
 For a discussion of the differences between the BRSA financial statements and the IFRS financial statements, see Appendix 1 ("Overview of Significant Differences Between IFRS and BRSA Accounting and Reporting Regulations") to the Base Prospectus.